Knowledge graphSettings

 Перейти на сайт

-UDP matters not just because it is "faster than TCP," but because it removes connection setup and built-in recovery on purpose.
-That makes it useful where fresh data matters more than perfect delivery.
+UDP is interesting not because it is “faster than TCP,” but because it removes connection setup and built-in recovery on purpose.
+That empty space is where the application gets to build exactly the reliability the scenario needs — no more, no less.

 Core UDP properties